ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/implementation/core_components_overview.md

 The model core and each science model has a set of configuration options that set how the simulation is set up and how the science models run.
-These configuration options are defined by model schema files that: document the required elements for configuring the core system or model; provide any default values and implement basic validation.
+These configuration options are defined by **model schema files** that:

+* document the required elements for configuring the core system or model,
-When a simulation starts, the Virtual Ecosystem takes the user-provided configuration files, which are written in the `TOML` format, and loads them to create a single configuration description.
-This is then validated against the core schema and the schema of any model included in the configuration.
-This will fill in any missing default values and will fail if options are duplicated or fail the validation.
+* provide any default values, and
+* implement basic validation.

+When a simulation starts, the Virtual Ecosystem:

+* Loads the user-provided configuration files and checks the file formats are valid.
+* Collates the configuration settings into a single unified configuration.
+* Loads the model schemas for the core and requested science models and uses this to validate the congfiguration.
+* The validation process populates any missing options from the default values.
+* The configuration validation will fail if:
+  * Any options are duplicated within the configuration.
+  * Any configuration settings are not valid, given the rules in the model schema.
+  * Any required fields without defaults are not completed.

 Further details can be found in the [configuration documentation](../../using_the_ve/configuration/config.md).